llmware-ai/llmware/docs/community/faq.md

 The ``Library`` class has the method ``install_new_embedding`` with the ``embedding_model_name`` parameter which sets the embedding model.
 The ``ModelCatalog`` allows you to **list all available embedding models** with the ``list_embedding_models`` method.
-In the following example, we list all available embedding models, and then we create a library with the name ``embedding_models_example``, which we embedd two times with embedding models ``'mini-lm-sber'`` and ``'industry-bert-contracts'``.
+In the following example, we list all available embedding models, and then we create a library with the name ``embedding_models_example``, which we embed two times with embedding models ``'mini-lm-sber'`` and ``'industry-bert-contracts'``.

 ```python
 import logging